-Now we can view the results.
-Here is our input HL7 message.
-Here is the result of its transformation to XML.
-And finally, the mapping onto the custom format where we see the three fields that we had mapped in the mapper, populated with the values from the HL7 feed.
+Let’s go ahead and take a look at the output.
+Here’s our input HL7 message.
+Now here we can see its transformation to XML.
+And finally, mapping under the custom format where we can see the fields that we actually mapped here in this demo.

 So, it’s just that easy!
-We use the HL7 transformation module to convert the HL7 message into XML.
-We perform a mapping using drag-and-drop in the XCS data mapper and then we test, in the test mode.
-In minutes we built the transformation from any HL7 message to another format.
+We used the HL7 transformation module to convert the HL7 message into XML.
+We perform our mapping using drag & drop in the data mapper and then we test in the testing mode.
+In minutes, we built the transformation from any HL7 message to any other format.